 So instead of "discovering" math as our ancestors did, today's students learn mathematics because it is required, and this often causes resentment within students who only wonder, "When am I ever gonna use this?"

 Hopefully, as a teacher, you can answer that question for them.
 But if you can't, then even a shallow dive into math history can provide enrichment for students.
-In the very least, we should be supporting our academic language with vignettes of the people who gave it a name.
+We talked earlier about cross-curricular activities for our students, whereas a little work with the social studies department might lead to some projects for either class.
+But in the very least, we should be supporting our academic language with vignettes of the people who gave it a name, adding color and diversity to a math curriculum that is otherwise clinical and sterile to our students.

 But if you are looking for something more hands-on, then I can think of nothing better than to show students a slide rule and how it works.
 It gives a perfect illustration for how a tool was created out of a need for the math that real people needed to do.
 In fact, we cross paths with guys like John Napier, William Oughtred, and Peter Mark Roget.
-The first guy invented logarithms, the second guy invented the slide rule, and the third guy wrote a thesaurus - oh, and he created the first log log scale on a slide rule.
+The first guy invented logarithms, the second guy invented the slide rule, and the third guy wrote Roget's Thesaurus - and he created the first "log log" scale on a slide rule.

 So, if your students cannot discover math for themselves, then at least the slide rule can put them into the shoes of the people who did.
 It's a perfect example as to how mathematics was birthed out of problems and questions that were, and still are, important.
 What results is an appreciation of that perspective.

 We teach Euclidean Geometry represented on a Cartesian coordinate plane and using the Pythagorean Theorem.
 We teach Precalculus by doing binomial expansion using Pascal's Triangle, systems of equations with Gaussian Elimination, and we expose our students to Euler's number for the first time.
-We study Calculus created by Newton and Liebniz by doing Reimann sums.
+We study Calculus created by Newton and Liebniz while performing Reimann sums.

 All this, yet, we are not required to teach kids about these math creators, nor the situations in which they felt compelled to create it.
 Our own academic language, which we use freely in class, is like a foreign language to those we teach...and for whatever reason, we do not view that as a problem.